-The Gokyo Lakes trek leads you to one of the most beautiful views in the whole world on top of Gokyo Ri at 5,460m altitude.
+The Gokyo Lakes and Gokyo Ri trek in Nepal leads you to one of the most beautiful views in the whole world on top of Gokyo Ri at 5,460m altitude.
 At this height you get to see a 360 degree view of the highest peaks in the world, including Mount Everest.

 The trek is an alternative to the popular Everest Base Camp (EBC) trek.
 We decided to book Gokyo Lakes instead of EBC because we heard that the views were nicer and the trail was less busy.